RNC jumps back in Alabama Senate Race after Trump endorses Roy Moore

-The Republican National Committee resumed supporting Alabama Senate candidate Roy Moore on Monday after President Donald Trump endorsed Moore overnight, a Republican official said.
+The Republican National Committee resumed supporting Alabama Senate candidate Roy Moore on Monday after President Donald Trump earlier endorsed Moore, a Republican official said.

 The RNC dropped out of a joint fundraising agreement with Moore three weeks ago as Moore was hit with multiple accusations of sexual misconduct with teenage girls decades ago.
 NBC News reported at the time that it had also ended its field operations in the state, where it deployed 11 operatives.